-When producing music for the first time, you’ll usually work out of your home studio or have an amateur setup.
+When producing hip hop music for the first time, you’ll usually work at your home studio or have an amateur setup.
 Each of the six products featured on our list works well in this setup.
 They’ll also provide excellent results.

 Some of the best music industry brands have their hand in making studio monitors in all types of price ranges and segments.
-My two favorites are JBL and Yamaha.
-Therefore, it’s no surprise that these two companies’ products also take the top spots on my list.
+Our two favorites are JBL and Yamaha.
+Therefore, it’s no surprise that these two companies’ products also take the top spots on this list.

 They produce quality monitors in the amateur and semi-pro segment.
 They also offer excellent products without charging an exorbitant price.
-That’s exactly what every musician is seeking when they’re starting.
-So, it makes sense to pick either of the two brands.
+That’s exactly what every rap music producer is seeking when they’re starting.
+So, it makes sense to pick either of those two brands.

 Quality and Frequency Range